 - Installed thermostats in our facilities on automated systems, thereby reducing our energy use by at least 20%

-- Upgraded snowmaking system to use newer, more energy-efficient technology including: fan guns and low energy HKD snowguns
+- Continually upgrading our snowmaking system to use newer, more energy-efficient technology including fan guns and low energy HKD snowguns

 - Installed Evolution (EVO) boilers for more efficient heating in the Skier Services Building

 - Encourages carpooling by offering two shuttles that pick up in Incline Village and the Hyatt